 25 Feb Why IKO Is The Worst Shingle In Roofing

 When making repairs to your roofing shingle system or installing a new roofing system, there are several factors you will want to consider.
+One of the most important is the shingles you use and this blog is to warn you to stay away from IKO!

 #1 is the roofing company you hire.
 You want to make sure they will do a quality job.
 Make sure they have a good online reputation!